-At December 31, At December 31,
+At December 31, At December 31, 2021

-(dollars in millions) 2021 2020
+(dollars in millions) 2022

 Assets

-Prepaid expenses and other \$ 2,432 \$ 2,472
+Prepaid expenses and other \$ 2,629 \$ 2,432

-Other assets 2,259 2,070
+Other assets 2,475 2,259

-Total \$ 4,691 \$ 4,542
+Total \$ 5,104 \$ 4,691

-For the years ended December 31, 2021 and 2020, we recognized expense of \$3.0 billion and \$3.1 billion, respectively, associated with the amortization of deferred contract costs, primarily within Selling, general and administrative expense in our consolidated statements of income.
+For both the years ended December 31, 2022 and 2021, we recognized expense of \$3.0 billion associated with the amortization of deferred contract costs, primarily within Selling, general and administrative expense in our consolidated statements of income.

 We assess our deferred contract costs for impairment on a quarterly basis.
 We recognize an impairment charge to the extent the carrying amount of a deferred cost exceeds the remaining amount of consideration we expect to receive in exchange for the goods and services related to the cost, less the expected costs related directly to providing those goods and services that have not yet been recognized as expenses.
-There have been no impairment charges recognized for the years ended December 31, 2021 and 2020.
+There have been no impairment charges recognized for the years ended December 31, 2022 and 2021.